CarolKogei/MushroomClassification/README.md

 # MushroomClassification

-In this directory, I will establish the best classification model from the ones listed below.
-This is my first directory.
-Any positive criticism is appreciated.
-Thank you.
+In this repository, I investigate the best classification model from the list below.
+Any feedback is welcomed.

 You can find the original dataset here: https://www.kaggle.com/datasets/vishalpnaik/mushroom-classification-edible-or-poisonous/data

-Programming Languages used:
+Programming Languages used : **Python and R**
-- R
-- Python

 Models evaluated:
 - K-Nearest Neighbors